murkl/arch-os/docs/CONTRIBUTING.md

-make locales           # every translation template, brought up to date make glyphs-check      # every module against the glyph table of the console font make data-check        # every module's lookup tables against the system they name make notes             # what the release page will say, out of the changelog make tag               # the release tag, written out of oak.yaml make oak               # fetch the runtime again, at the release OAK_VERSION names make clean             # every build output, taken back; the runtime stays
+make locales           # every translation template, brought up to date make glyphs-check      # every module against the glyph table of the console font make data-check        # every module's lookup tables against the system they name make oak               # fetch the runtime again, at the release OAK_VERSION names make clean             # every build output, taken back; the runtime stays
 ```